 I didn’t want the cord to cover up huge amounts of the shelf decor items, so I kept the height at 1-1/2″ from the bottom of each shelf.

 Measure and mark the same height on your two small vertical boards and using the drill, drill holes through the small vertical boards and your vertical side pieces.

 Once the small vertical boards have been drilled, you can add them to your shelf.
 I did three nails on both the top and bottom to secure.

-Now that your DIY Shelf has been constructed, it’s time to add some interest with paint!
+Now that your Display Shelf has been constructed, it’s time to add some interest with paint!

 I used painter’s tape to cover the raw wood edge and got to painting!
 Each outside edge received two coats of paint for even coverage.

 Cording was really a fun detail to this project and picking which color I was going to use was so difficult.
 I wanted a fun contrasting color to the blue and couldn’t decide between a light lavender color and this fun orange.
 I went with orange in the end.